forze0912/impact/README.md

   For installing packages, use iget install <github url>
   for updating packages, use iget update <github url> <package name>.

-Please note that this a the first version of it, it may have bugs.
+Please note that this a the first version of this framework, it may have bugs.